falvey20/Odin-Project/Ruby/balanced_binary_search_trees/README.md

-binary_search_trees
+# balanced_binary_search_trees

-The Binary Search Tree Data Structure Has The Following Methods:
+## The Binary Search Tree Data Structure Has The Following Methods:

-#build_tree - Takes an array of data and turns it into a balanced binary tree.
+build_tree - Takes an array of data and turns it into a balanced binary tree.

-#insert - Takes a value and inserts it into the tree.
+insert - Takes a value and inserts it into the tree.

-#delete - Takes a value and deletes it from the tree if it's already in the tree.
+delete - Takes a value and deletes it from the tree if it's already in the tree.

-#find - Takes a value and returns the node with the given value.
+find - Takes a value and returns the node with the given value.

-#find_parent - Takes a value and returns the parent of the given node.
+find_parent - Takes a value and returns the parent of the given node.

-#find_last_left - Takes a value and returns the left most element of the given node branch / subtree.
+find_last_left - Takes a value and returns the left most element of the given node branch / subtree.

-#maximum - Finds the maximum node value from the tree.
+maximum - Finds the maximum node value from the tree.

-#minimum - Finds the minimum node value from the tree.
+minimum - Finds the minimum node value from the tree.

-#successor - Finds the inorder successor of the given node.
+successor - Finds the inorder successor of the given node.

-#level_order - Prints all the values in level order by using iteration.
+level_order - Prints all the values in level order by using iteration.
 Can be used with block too.

-#level_order_recursive - Prints all the values in level order by using recursion.
+level_order_recursive - Prints all the values in level order by using recursion.
 Can be used with block too.

-#inorder - Prints all the values in inorder.
+inorder - Prints all the values in inorder.
 Can be used with block too.

-#preorder - Prints all the values in preorder.
+preorder - Prints all the values in preorder.
 Can be used with block too.

-#postorder - Prints all the values in postorder.
+postorder - Prints all the values in postorder.
 Can be used with block too.

-#height - Accepts a node (optinal: value) and returns the height of the given node.
+height - Accepts a node (optinal: value) and returns the height of the given node.

-#depth - Accepts a node (optinal: value) and returns the depth of the given node.
+depth - Accepts a node (optinal: value) and returns the depth of the given node.

-#balanced? - Checks if the tree is balanced.
+balanced? - Checks if the tree is balanced.

-#rebalance - Creates a new balanced tree.
+rebalance - Creates a new balanced tree.

-#rebalance! - Rebalances the current tree.
+rebalance! - Rebalances the current tree.

-main_script.rb does the following:
+## main.rb does the following:
-Creates a binary search tree from an array of random numbers (Array.new(15) { rand(1..100) }).
+1. Creates a binary search tree from an array of random numbers (Array.new(15) { rand(1..100) }).

-Confirms that the tree is balanced by calling #balanced?.
+2. Confirms that the tree is balanced by calling #balanced?.

-Prints out all elements in level, pre, post, and in order.
+3. Prints out all elements in level, pre, post, and in order.

-Unbalances the tree by adding several numbers > 100.
+4. Unbalances the tree by adding several numbers > 100.

-Confirms that the tree is unbalanced by calling #balanced?.
+5. Confirms that the tree is unbalanced by calling #balanced?.

-Balances the tree by calling #rebalance.
+6. Balances the tree by calling #rebalance!.

-Confirms that the tree is balanced by calling #balanced?.
+7. Confirms that the tree is balanced by calling #balanced?.

-Prints out all elements in level, pre, post, and in order.
+8. Prints out all elements in level, pre, post, and in order.